-- Your therapist may use manual (hands-on) therapy to improve movement of the affected joint.
+- Use manual (hands-on) physical therapy to improve movement of the affected joint.

-- If you are overweight, your physical therapist can teach you an exercise program for safe weight loss, and recommend simple lifestyle changes that will help keep the weight off.
+- Recommend simple lifestyle changes that will help keep the weight off.

 In cases of severe OA that are not helped by physical therapy alone, surgery, such as a knee or hip replacement, may be necessary.
 Your physical therapist will refer you to an orthopedic surgeon to discuss the possibility of surgery.